lesliemathys/odin-recipes/README.md

 - Basic CSS syntax
 - Linking CSS to HTML pages
 - Basic styling of HTML elements
+- Using Google Fonts API to add a wider range fonts to my pages
 - CSS Cascade order